Stephen Shadegg: Literary life

 In August 1964, he published How to Win an Election: The Art of Political Victory.
-This book frankly describes Shadegg's belief that voters who are indifferent to issues, who are easily led to vote even against their own interests, provide the margin of victory in elections.
+This book frankly describes Shadegg's belief that voters who are indifferent to issues and are easily led to vote even against their own interests provide the margin of victory in elections.

-Following Goldwater's defeat, he published an insider's account of the campaign, What Happened to Goldwater?, that revealed that Goldwater's national campaign manager, Denison Kitchel, also of Phoenix, had been an early member of the John Birch Society.
+After Goldwater's defeat, he published an insider's account of the campaign, What Happened to Goldwater?, which revealed that Goldwater's national campaign manager, Denison Kitchel, also of Phoenix, had been an early member of the John Birch Society.
 The New York Times reviewer recommended the book: "students of political organization and political philosophy will find many other minor fascinations in these pages, not least of which is the author's ambivalent attitude toward his hero."

 Shadegg in 1970 authored Claire Boothe Luce: A Biography, which appeared in 1971.
 William F. Buckley Jr., described it as "favorable, but not gushy" and wrote that its "principal failure" was "that somehow it does not sufficiently communicate the flavor of her."
 Luce had given Shadegg access to her papers and press clippings, and he defended himself against suggestions that she exercised control over what he wrote and that he had not interviewed widely.
 Shadegg said that the "more romantic story" some wanted about the Republican icon would not have been accurate.

-In 1972, he published The New How to Win an Election, which Jeff Greenfield called "staggeringly unreadable" and criticized for relying too closely on his earlier book, with its regional focus and Eisenhower-era issues and for lacking updated material.
+In 1972, he published The New How to Win an Election, which Jeff Greenfield called "staggeringly unreadable" and criticized for relying too closely on his earlier book, with its regional focus and Eisenhower-era issues and its lack of updated material.
 Others have found Shadegg's emphasis on developing networks of interpersonal communication, which he called social precincts, an early articulation of a strategy now widely recognized as important.

 He collaborated with Goldwater on the latter's political memoir With No Apologies, which appeared in 1979.
 Following its publication by William Morrow & Company, the two successfully sued their original publisher Harcourt Brace Jovanovich for rejecting the manuscript after failing to respond to their requests for editorial assistance.

 In 1986, he published a memoir: Arizona Politics: The Struggle to End One-Party Rule.

 Shadegg's papers are held at the Arizona Historical Foundation in Tempe.